creationix/haml-js/README.markdown

       %span= name

-The behavior of `=` depends on the setting of escapeHtml configuration variable.
+The behavior of `=` depends on the setting of the `escapeHtmlByDefault` configuration variable.
 To make `=` safe, call Haml like this:

       Haml(src, {escapeHtmlByDefault: true})